pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 You can deploy workshop images directly to a container runtime.
 Learning Center Operator enables managing the deployments into a Kubernetes cluster.
 A set of Kubernetes custom resource definitions (CRDs) controls the operation of the Learning Center Operator.

-Not all possible fields are shown in the examples of each custom resource type that follow.
+The examples do not show all the possible fields of each custom resource type.
-Later documentation is expected to go in-depth on all the possible fields that can be set and what they do.
+Later documentation will go in-depth on all the possible fields and their definitions.

 ## <a id="workshop-def-resource"></a> Workshop definition resource